NEWS RELEASE

 Nikon Headquarters/Innovation Center Project Management

-After a competitive competition, we were selected as architectural design and construction supervision for this project, and our extensive track record in head office building construction was recognized, so we were also in charge of project management.
-We established a system in which the project manager could provide all solutions related to this plan in one stop, and by providing comprehensive management such as issue organization, decision-making support, and schedule management support for the new building construction as well as various related construction works (FF&E, museum, dining, video content, etc.), we contributed to opening the hotel on budget and at the desired time.
+After a competitive competition, we were selected as architectural design and construction supervision for this project, and our extensive track record in building headquarters buildings was highly rated, leading us to take on the project management duties.
+We established a system in which the project manager could provide all solutions related to this plan in one place, and provided comprehensive management, including issue organization, decision-making support, and schedule management support for not only the new building construction but also various related construction works (FF&E, museum, dining, video content, etc.), contributing to the opening of the hotel on budget and at the desired time.

 [+EMOTION Award]

 This is a column project led by our MEP Engineering that has been running on our website since 2022.
 It was started with the desire to "communicate the fun and appeal of MEP Engineering to students and other people outside the company."
-From large-scale redevelopment to individual buildings, our wide range of projects are analyzed by the designers in charge as their own "facility initiatives."
-It introduces new ways of interpreting architecture, such as the way of thinking, the ingenuity behind it, and the collaboration between professions.
+From large-scale redevelopment projects to individual buildings, our designers personally interpret each of our wide-ranging projects as "facility initiatives."
+It introduces new ways of interpreting architecture, such as the way of thinking, the ingenuity behind them, and the collaboration between professional functions.
 Please take a look.

 [+EMOTION Award]